andrwmorph/kpollich.github.io/_posts/2016-06-11-introductions.md

 ---
 layout: post
 title: "Introductions"
+subtitle: "A brief glance at who I am"
 ---

 Hello!
 My name is Kyle Pollich.
 I'm a web developer and software engineer from Lancaster, Pennsylvania.
 I am 22 years old, and I'm a recent graduate of Millersville University's computer science program.
 I've been working for Clipper Magazine in Mountville, PA since May of 2015, and I recently accepted a position as Lead Backend Developer there.